gil/angular-palette/README.md

 ### Why Should I Use It?

 Power users love to keep their hands on the keyboard at all times.
 Most web apps fall behind their desktop counterparts in this regard.
-(Note: angular-palette does not offer global keyboard shortcuts for commands.
-Maybe in the future)

 The palette works well for global actions across the application, routes and links are the perfect candidate under this stance.
 You may also want to